 For the Journey section, I included an in depth discussion of the emotional and spiritual elements of walking for long periods of time.
 For me, these pieces are the flesh and bones of my purpose for walking.
 If you're not inclined towards what I will introduce in this section, feel free to skip over them.
 They are not necessary for an actual journey, but I believe they make a journey far more rich and alive.

 I've placed any files and external resources here for your reference.
 Also, I will be adding other resources that I wasn't able to include in other sections.
 In addition, I'll have added a few personal pieces here for sharing with the world.

 My name is Bryan.
-I've taken a one-year deferral from graduate school at Stanford to walk across America, soaking in the moments each step of the way.
+I've taken a one-year deferral from graduate school to walk across America, soaking in the moments each step of the way.
 I recently lost my father from a stroke, which spurred me to take action in my own life.
 I've always wanted to see the world up-close and meet the lovely characters that make up humanity, and so I figured I'd do it the most intimate way I could.

 Walking is my way of getting to know myself and others.
 I grew up walking to most places in my neighborhood, and every evening, I'd take a walk with my mom beside the beach.
 In college, if I had an intricate chemical problem I was trying to solve, I'd go take a walk and break apart the problem under the trees of Aldrich Park.
 So I have had good memories of walking in my life.

 I've walked about 500 miles east from The Shire dormitories at UC Irvine and currently resting in the city of Globe, AZ.
 My journey will take me through Las Cruces, NM; El Paso, TX; Austin, TX; New Orleans, LA; parts of Mississippi; parts of Alabama; and finally, Florida.
 My plan is to walk into Jacksonville, FL by August 2012, just before I head back to school.